 When it comes to tracing our family tree and gathering information about our ancestors’ dates is pretty much an important factor.

 For example, we will record when they were born, when they married and when they died.
 We may also record other important events during their lifetime as well.

 It is only when we are tracing our family tree before 1752 do we need to consider what date we shall enter.

 Do we go with the Julian calendar that has existed since 46BC or the revised Gregorian calendar that came into effect for Britain and the United States in 1752?

 Well, I will explain the difference between both of these calendars and help you to understand them a little better.

 It was Julius Caesar in 46BC who wanted to adopt a new calendar that could be used to calculate when to accurately sow and harvest their crops.

 How many seconds, minutes, hours, days, and weeks?

 Ancient Egyptian calendars would help to break up a day into 24 hours, while the Jewish calendar would see 7 days make up a week.

 As the Roman Empire was mostly an agricultural society at the time of Julius Caesar a new system was therefore needed for them to survive.
 The seasons of the year would play an important part.

 The Romans knew however that they would need to add an extra day every 4 years.
-This is because the average year was actually 365.25 days and not exactly 365 days.
+This is because the average year was 365.25 days and not exactly 365 days.

 After the Roman Empire ceased to be the Roman Catholic Church would use and maintain this calendar for many years to come.